SNAP Benefits in Missouri: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that lets you check your EBT balance in real-time.
-You can also get cash back on eligible purchases at participating stores like Walmart, Target, and Kroger.
+Benny is a free app that helps you track your EBT balance in real-time.
+You can also get cash back on eligible purchases at stores like Target, Walmart, Kroger, and others.

 Download the app